sloria/TextBlob/docs/quickstart.rst

 Next Steps
 ++++++++++

+Want to build your own text classification system?
+Check out the :ref:`Classifiers Tutorial <classifiers>`.

 Want to use a different POS tagger or noun phrase chunker implementation?
 Check out the :ref:`Advanced Usage <advanced>` guide.